sakaiproject/sakai/meetings/README.md

 ## Prerequisites
 You need:
-- A Sakai 21.x instance or higher.
-(For Sakai 20.x instances you might want to checkout the 20.x branch if it's available, for newer versions Master is fine).
+- A Sakai 22.x instance or higher.
 - For Microsoft Teams integration:
   - A Microsoft Azure Active Directory application.
   - Azure Active Directory users must have the same email in Sakai to be identified as members of the organization.